 Learning Disabilities We Address

-Read through the below learning difficulties that EA helps children address to see if our schools are right for your son or daughter.
+Read through the below learning difficulties that EA helps children, teens and adults address to see if our schools are right for you or your child.

 Types of Learning Disabilities

 Messy handwriting, miscopying, misreading, irregular spelling, speech rambling, careless written errors in mathematics, and poor written performance.